bufordtaylor/crypto-cost-basis-calculator/README.md

 # Feedback
 If you saved on taxes, find any bugs or have general feedback on this script, please tweet me at @krishna_nr.

 Did the script save you money?
-Consider donating some or all of your tax savings to the [IRC](https://help.rescue.org/donate#webform-component-donation) or [ACLU](https://action.aclu.org/give/make-tax-deductible-gift-aclu-foundation).
+Consider donating some or all of your tax savings to the [IRC](https://help.rescue.org/donate#webform-component-donation), [ACLU](https://action.aclu.org/give/make-tax-deductible-gift-aclu-foundation) or another worthy cause.

 # License
 This script is offered under an [MIT license](https://opensource.org/licenses/MIT).